 Tourism

-Popular tourist destination the Cook Islands are due in great part to their breathtaking scenery, glistening clean seas, rich cultural legacy.
-One of the main businesses on the islands, tourism greatly boosts the local economy and offers job chances for residents.
+Popular tourist destinations, the Cook Islands, are due in great part to their breathtaking scenery, glistening clean seas, and rich cultural legacy.
+One of the main businesses on the islands, tourism, greatly boosts the local economy and offers job chances for residents.

 Defense and police

-Maintaining peace and order on the Cook Islands, the small defense force known as the Cook Islands Police Service is having a mutual defense agreement in place, the islands also depend on New Zealand for security and defense.
+Maintaining peace and order in the Cook Islands, the small defense force known as the Cook Islands Police Service has a mutual defense agreement in place.
+The islands also depend on New Zealand for security and defense.

 Human rights